MaayanLab/appyter-catalog/app/public/pages/WhatIsAnAppyter.md

 <img class="img-fluid w-100 m-2 mb-4" src="../images/what-is-an-appyter-figure.svg" />

-Appyters extends biojupies by permitting rapid construction of biojupies-like applications based off of the same jupyter notebook reports that are produced.
-Helping to turn any data analysis into a highly-accessible parameterized web application.
+Appyters extends biojupies by permitting rapid construction of biojupies-like applications based off of the same jupyter notebook reports that are produced, helping to turn any data analysis into a highly-accessible parameterized web application.